aproposmath/stationeers-pytrapic/README.md

 - remove unused functions ([you can have one code file for all your ICs!](https://aproposmath.github.io/stationeers-pytrapic?fileUrl=https://raw.githubusercontent.com/aproposmath/stationeers-pytrapic/refs/heads/main/examples/one_file_to_rule_them_all.py))
 - remove all labels
 - function inlining (if a function is only called once, it will be inlined into the caller)

-**Limitations**

-- slots (will be added soon)
-- `ra` is not stored automatically in nested function calls ([use manual `push ra/pop ra` for now)](https://aproposmath.github.io/stationeers-pytrapic?fileUrl=https://raw.githubusercontent.com/aproposmath/stationeers-pytrapic/refs/heads/main/examples/nested_function_calls.py))
+- break and continue statements
-- function arguments / return values (use `global` variables)
+- return statements ( no return values yet )

 **Planned Features**

 - boolean operations (`and`, `or`, `not`)
+- push/pop `ra` is automatically in nested function calls ([use manual `push ra/pop ra` for now)](https://aproposmath.github.io/stationeers-pytrapic?fileUrl=https://raw.githubusercontent.com/aproposmath/stationeers-pytrapic/refs/heads/main/examples/nested_function_calls.py))
+- slots (will be added soon)
 - function arguments
-- break and continue statements
-- return statements
+- function return values
 - better register allocation (respect not only function scope but also variable scope)
 - [you tell me!](https://github.com/aproposmath/stationeers-pytrapic/issues/new)